El Calafate – Gateway to the Perito Moreno Glacier

 A Natural Phenomenon: The Glacier’s Ice Dam

-Ruptured Ice Dam, Perito Moreno Glacier, Argentina
+Ruptured Ice Dam 2018 and bottom right 2025, Perito Moreno Glacier, Argentina

 Viewing the Glacier